EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 1. 🧩 **Smart Merging Strategy (The Sandwich)**

-- Standard Enforcement, ensures all rules defined in the script's template are present
+- **Standard Enforcement,** ensures all rules defined in the script's template are present
-- Preservation, automatically detects # USER CUSTOMIZATIONS section and strictly preserves everything below
+- **Preservation,** automatically detects # USER CUSTOMIZATIONS section and strictly preserves everything below
-- Dynamic Injection, injects missing rules into a dedicated # NEW IGNORE RULES block at the end of the file
+- **Dynamic Injection,** injects missing rules into a dedicated # NEW IGNORE RULES block at the end of the file

 2. 🧹 **Auto-Formatting & Hygiene**

-- Category Grouping, parses comments to group rules logically
+- **Category Grouping,** parses comments to group rules logically
-- Alphabetical Sorting, automatically sorts rules within their categories for better readability
+- **Alphabetical Sorting,** automatically sorts rules within their categories for better readability
-- Comment Formatting, capitalizes and spaces comments (ex: transforms #test into # Test)
+- **Comment Formatting,** capitalizes and spaces comments (ex: transforms #test into # Test)
-- Clean Structure, ensures proper spacing between sections to avoid "wall of text" files
+- **Clean Structure,** ensures proper spacing between sections to avoid "wall of text" files

-3. 🛡️ **Safety & Integrity (Crash Proof)**
+3. 🛡️ **Crash Proof & Integrity**

-- Atomic Operation, creates a .gitignore_global.bak copy before modifying a single line
+- **Atomic Operation,** creates a .gitignore_global.bak copy before modifying a single line
-- Crash Recovery, preserves the backup and displays a visual warning path if the script fails
+- **Crash Recovery,** preserves the backup and displays a visual warning path if the script fails
-- Auto-Cleanup, silently removes the backup file upon successful update
+- **Auto-Cleanup,** silently removes the backup file upon successful update

 4. 🧠 **Intelligent Parsing**

-- Diff Detection, calculates exactly which rules are missing compared to the existing file
+- **Diff Detection,** calculates exactly which rules are missing compared to the existing file
-- Context Awareness, avoiding duplication
+- **Context Awareness,** avoiding duplication
-- Section Logic, completely rebuilds the # NEW IGNORE RULES section
+- **Section Logic,** completely rebuilds the # NEW IGNORE RULES section

 5. ⚓ **Git Configuration Enforcement**

-- Auto-Config, checks and sets git config --global core.excludesfile if needed
+- **Auto-Config,** checks and sets git config --global core.excludesfile if needed
-- Path Normalization, handles Windows (\) vs Git (/) path separators to avoid false positives
+- **Path Normalization,** handles Windows (\) vs Git (/) path separators to avoid false positives
-- Self-Healing, automatically repairs the config if it points to a wrong or missing file
+- **Self-Healing,** automatically repairs the config if it points to a wrong or missing file

 6. 📈 **Visual Feedback**

-- Status Reporting
+- **Status Reporting**
-- Granular Logs, displays exactly which rules were added ( .DS_Store)
+- **Granular Logs,** displays exactly which rules were added ( .DS_Store)
-- Error Handling, uses shared Show-GracefulError functions for consistent error reporting
+- **Error Handling,** uses shared Show-GracefulError functions for consistent error reporting

 👌 Others many controls and features have been added 👌